 \subsection{Exact Active Model Discrimination Approach}

-First, we show in the following lemma that the exact active model discrimination problem (Problem \ref{prob:1}) can be reformulated as a bilevel optimization problem. \begin{lemma}[Bilevel Optimization Formulation] Given a separability index $\epsilon$, the active model discrimination problem in Problem \ref{prob:1} is equivalent (up to the index $\epsilon$) to a bilevel optimization problem with the following outer problem:
+First, we show in the following lemma that Problem \ref{prob:1} can be reformulated as a bilevel optimization problem. \begin{lemma}[Bilevel Optimization Formulation] Given a separability index $\epsilon$, the active model discrimination problem in Problem \ref{prob:1} is equivalent to a bilevel optimization problem with the following outer problem:

 where $\delta^{\iota*}(u_T)$ is the solution to the inner problem: